jepstein-eagle/adaptable/packages/adaptable/readme/faqs/technical-faq.md

 **Are we only able to save Adaptable Objects we create to the local browser cache?**

-No. If you have enabled Remote Storage in Config Options section of Adaptable Options, then you can store your Adaptable Objects anywhere that you like by using Config Server.
+No. You can use the State Options section of Adaptable Options to persist your Adaptable Objects remotely.

 For more details see User State.